-An informational community meeting was held August 29, 2017 at United Community Bank to discuss the Dig Greenville project.
-View the meeting presentation for full details.
+An informational community meeting was held Thursday, January 18, 2018 at 6 p.m. at United Community Bank to discuss the Dig Greenville project.
+View the meeting notes.

 Frequently Asked Questions